 VPS are suitable for high traffic websites, small business owners, bloggers and everyone that needs the power of a dedicated server at a lower price.

-If a VPS cannot satisfy your needs due to your security requirements then a dedicated server is the best solution for you.
+If a VPS server cannot satisfy your needs due to your security requirements then a dedicated server is the best solution for you.

-Dedicate servers are more physically secure than VPS due to the fact that you are the only client using that server.
+Dedicate servers are more physically secure than VPS hosting due to the fact that you are the only client using that server.
 That does not negate the need to be vigilant and ensure that your server is protected and secure.

 VPS are higher cost compared to shared hosting but less compared to dedicated servers.
 In terms of value for money a VPS offers a compelling business case when issues such as scalability and high availability are factored in.